HuberSleepLab/HuberSleepLab.github.io/Matlab.md

 subplot(2, 1, 2)
 plot(x, log(y))
 ```
 ## Common plot types

+#### plot()
+A simple line plot.
+Values will be plotted in the order in which they appear in the input arrays provided.
+Good for plotting time series.

+#### scatter()
+A scatter plot, in which x and y values of each point are provided as seperate arrays, in the order of magnitude for each axis.
+There is no connecting line between the points.
+Good for plotting data in which their order does not matter.

+#### bar()
+Bar graphs, stacked or clustered however you want.

+#### imagesc()
+This creates a grid, and fills in each cell with a color, with the color intensity indicating the value from an input matrix.
+Best accompanied by a colorbar.

+#### boxplot()

+#### histogram()

 ## Plotting variables
 Different types of plots require different inputs.
 They can either be specified inside the `plot()` call, or afterwards.